otaviof/hosts/README.md

 # `hosts`

-Command line utility to generate your `/etc/hosts`, based in a combination files.
+Command line utility to generate your `/etc/hosts` (and DNSMasq files), based on a combination of configuration files.
 It also supports reading an external HTTP resource to populate local definitions, like block-lists for instance.

-The objective of `hosts` is to allow keeping individual projects, or contexts, hosts definitions into their own files, and also move this type of data back to user home.
+The objective of `hosts` is to allow keeping individual projects, or contexts, hosts definitions into their own context directory and files, and also move this type of data back to user home.

 ## Installing